 ▶ Breaking

-Meta is ending end-to-end encryption on Instagram DMs — May 8 2026.
+Meta is ending end-to-end encryption on Instagram DMs.
+May 8 2026.
 Here's what to use instead → // Discord leaked 70,000 government IDs.
-Why we built this → // OpenDescent v0.5.4 released — hubs, live streaming, signed file sharing.
-Download → // Normal life deserves privacy. // Meta is ending end-to-end encryption on Instagram DMs — May 8 2026.
+Why we built this → // OpenDescent v0.5.7 released: run the network on your own relay.
+Download → // Normal life deserves privacy. // Meta is ending end-to-end encryption on Instagram DMs.
+May 8 2026.
 Here's what to use instead → // Discord leaked 70,000 government IDs.
-Why we built this → // OpenDescent v0.5.4 released — hubs, live streaming, signed file sharing.
+Why we built this → // OpenDescent v0.5.7 released: run the network on your own relay.
 Download → // Normal life deserves privacy. //

 Download OpenDescent.
 Start private.